lee-lindley/html_email/README.md

 which is easy enough to replace.
 If you already have a 'TABLE OF VARCHAR2(4000)' object deployed, look in the install script for the define of *array_varchar2_type*.
 Set the variables to FALSE for any components you do not want.

+Likewise, the define named compile_app_html_table_pkg is set to FALSE as the default.
+Change it to TRUE if you want to add that package to the database.